Suppress Noise and EMI in Your PCB With the Right Analog Filter Design

 Passive filters use the impedance of standard electronic components to prevent noise in circuits at certain frequencies.
 Active filters combine passive filtration components with powered components like amplifiers or transistors.
 Active filters can also be packaged as a surface-mounted device with a small footprint.

-Before designing EMI PCB filter or noise suppression, you need to know something about the frequency bands you are trying to filter from your signals.
+Before creating an EMI PCB filter design or noise suppression, you need to know something about the frequency bands you are trying to filter from your signals.

 PCB designed for microwave applications